 The Project’s areas of expertise include:

 Science Learning Goals and Curriculum.Through its two-volume Atlas of Science Literacy as well as Benchmarks for Science Literacy and Science for All Americans, Project 2061 provides a coherent set of K-12 learning goals that serve as a foundation for state and national science education frameworks and standards, including the Next Generation Science Standards.
 With funding from the U.S. Department of Education, the National Science Foundation, NASA, and NOAA, Project 2061 develops innovative and engaging curriculum materials that support students' achievement of these science learning goals and tools for evaluating the alignment of curriculum and instruction to standards and the quality of support provided for teachers and students.

-Support for the work of Project 2061 is generously provided by:
+Support for the work of Project 2061 has been generously provided by:

-The following institutions have previously provided generous support for Project 2061:
+The following institutions have provided generous support for Project 2061: